 The City of Lafayette’s Housing Element was certified by the State of California on March 26, 2015.

 Annual Housing Progress Report

-Lafayette's 2018 Annual Housing Progress Report was approved by the City Council on March 25, 2019 and submitted to the State Department of Housing and Community Development on March 28 2019.
+Lafayette's 2019 Annual Housing Progress Report was approved by the City Council on May 11, 2020 and submitted to the State Department of Housing and Community Development and Office of Planning and Research.

 Regional Housing Needs Allocation (RHNA)

 Unlike the other General Plan elements, the Housing Element is required to be periodically updated and is subject to detailed statutory requirements and mandatory review by a State agency - the California Department of Housing and Community Development (HCD).

 The Regional Housing Needs Allocation process, also known as RHNA, is a state-mandate devised to address the need for and planning of housing affordability levels throughout the State.
 In the Bay Area, each jurisdiction’s RHNA is finalized through the Association of Bay Area Governments or ABAG.
 Approximately every seven years, HCD allocates a share of the anticipated regional housing growth for the next planning period for each jurisdiction.
 Housing Elements must be updated to demonstrate that they have an adequate supply of sites and the appropriate zoning to accommodate these needs.